podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 ```

 You will notice the `CodeBuffer` struct.
 This is my poor attempt at making some
-sort of [StringBuilder][7] equivalent for Rust.
+sort of [StringBuilder][6] equivalent for Rust.
 It's not fully needed but I
 think it's a pretty clean way to write code generation code.
 This is roughly
-what it looks like:
+what its API looks like.

 ```rs
 pub struct CodeBuffer {